-If you are the only adult living in your household then you are entitled to a 25 per cent discount off your bill.
+If you are the only adult living in your household then you are entitled to a 25% off your bill.

 Complete the single person discount application form online

 Cheshire West and Chester operates a local Council Tax Reduction Scheme to support residents on low incomes.
-More information is available here:
+More information is available below: